BY-LAWS OF INTERLACHEN

 - Establish and maintain a liaison with Metro, Multnomah Drainage District No. 1, and the Blue Lake Park Ranger.

-- At the annual meeting, provide a statistics report on conditions of the roads and recommendations for lighting and road improvements;
+- Provide a report on conditions of the roads and parks and present recommendations for park, lighting and road improvements at the annual meeting;

-- Act as a liaison between Interlachen Board of Governors and Multnomah County Roads Department;
+- Act as a liaison between Interlachen Board of Governors and Multnomah County Roads Department and other relevant agencies;

-- The general upkeep of the roadside consists of mowing lawns, trimming trees and shrubs, and pulling weeds;
+- Oversee the general upkeep of the roadside consisting of mowing lawns, trimming trees and shrubs, and pulling weeds.

-- Contact New Resident and recruit them to join HOA.
+- Contact New Residents and recruit them to join HOA.

-- Provide New Residents with an application for membership, a copy of the By-Laws and lake rules, HOA website address and other pertinent information.
+- Provide New Residents with a copy of the By-Laws and lake rules, HOA website address and other pertinent information.

-.
-The annual reorganization meeting of the Board of Governors shall be held within seven (7) days immediately following the annual meeting of the members.
+Section 3.
+The annual reorganization meeting of the Board of Governors shall be held within fourteen (14) days immediately following the annual meeting of the members.

-.
-Regular meetings of the Board of Governors shall be called monthly be the President.
+Section 4.
+Regular meetings of the Board of Governors shall be called monthly by the President.

 - The Board of Governors shall be five (5) members.